feinheit/fh-fablib/README.rst

 - ``branch``: Branch containing code to be deployed.
 - ``domain``: Primary domain of website.
 The database name and cache key prefix are derived from this value.
+- ``environments``: A list of environments; only used to generate a help text to point users to environments if a configuration key isn't set.
 - ``host``: SSH connection string (``username@server``)
 - ``remote``: git remote name for the server.
 Only used for the ``fetch`` task.